 If the end device has no knowledge on the WAN/NN network or if it has no knowledge if it is connected to a gateway at all, it can send standard (not pre-fixed) data notification requests to the gateway.
 It is then the duty of the gateway to further deal with such messages.

 Since this does not require a protocol extension, this use case is not described any further.

 Security

-The DLMS/COSEM AL security mechanisms ensure end-to-end security through the gateway.
+The DLMS®/COSEM AL security mechanisms ensure end-to-end security through the gateway.

 (informative) AARQ and AARE encoding examples